-In reality your tax problems won’t disappear all by themselves.
+In reality, your tax problems won’t disappear all by themselves.
 Once the IRS catches up with you, you will face penalties and interest, and for non-filed taxes, the possibility of jail time!
-And the IRS will catch up with you someday.
-Once they do, you will be in a very difficult position and want professional guidance from an experienced CPA accounting firm like us.
+This will put you in a very difficult position, you will want professional guidance from an experienced CPA accounting firm like us.

-This is not meant to scare you, but to inform you.
-Fortunately, there are ways to reduce the sting of back taxes, by negotiating with Tax Authorities to lower the overall liability, reduce or eliminate penalties, and implement manageable payment plans.
+Fortunately, there are ways to reduce the sting of back taxes.
+You can negotiate with Tax Authorities to lower the overall liability, reduce or eliminate penalties, and implement manageable payment plans.
 By working with a qualified CPA firm, you will have the advantage of experienced negotiators on your side.
 In many cases, our clients never even speak with the IRS.
-We’ve seen it all, so we can probably solve your situation, too.

 Don’t let your tax problems fester any longer!
 If you are experiencing any of the issues shown below please give us a call.
 We’ll be glad to hear about your situation and give you a free, confidential consultation.

 Nothing strikes more fear in the hearts of taxpayers than receiving an audit letter from the IRS.
-These audits take lots of time, requiring extensive records to substantiate each item reported on your tax return.
+These audits take a lot of time, requiring extensive records to substantiate each item reported on your tax return.